Bluedot-Innovation/BluedotAirshipDemoApp-Android/README.md

 ### Implement `urbanairship-fcm`

-UrbanAirship has to be initialised before sending any check-in/checkou-out events.
+Airship has to be initialised before sending any check-in/checkou-out events.

 1. Add the `urbanairship-fcm` module as a dependency in your application.